dixeed/angularjs-seed-webpack/README.md

 We use the [HtmlWebpackPlugin](https://github.com/ampedandwired/html-webpack-plugin) to generate the script/link tags into our [`app/index.html`](app/index.html) then writing the result into the `dist/` folder.

 #### webpack.optimize.UglifyJsPlugin
 [This plugin](http://webpack.github.io/docs/list-of-plugins.html#uglifyjsplugin) minifies the JS code for optimization purposes.
+It is currently used only for production.

 ## Improvements
 1. Look into [reasons](https://github.com/joshburgess/not-awesome-es6-classes) why not to use ES2015 `class` concept and adapt the codebase accordingly if agree.